IMG_1043

 A Heart-Centered, Evidence-Based Approach

-Kerry-Jane draws on evidence-based psychotherapeutic models, selecting the right blend for each young man’s personality and needs:
+Kerry-Jane draws on evidence-based psychotherapeutic models, selecting the right blend for each young males personality and needs:

 Simple tools to reshape stressful thoughts and build healthy coping habits.